rishab231/btc-mixer/project/jobcoin/README.md

 6. Address todos in code

 ## Learnings
-Absolute imports are good
+- Absolute imports are good
-Directory structure in python is important
+- Directory structure in python is important
-Generating random floats is not trivial, requires thought Futures block for async execution of discrete transactions Create JobCoin network that listens in on transactions CircleCI
+- Generating random floats is not trivial, requires thought
+- Futures block for async execution of discrete transactions, future send should be blocked
+- Listener class that listens in on network transactions
+- CircleCI build

 Run using python -m project.cli

 ## Improvements
-Scale out multiple mixers for parallelization Different mixers in different geographical regions Partitioning based on deposit_address
+- Scale out multiple mixers for parallelization Different mixers in different geographical regions
+- Partitioning based on deposit_address
 Each with multiple replicas

-Institutional users can cache requests
+- Institutional users can cache requests
 NoSQL databases can be used for easier scalability and fewer relationships between datasets
+- Hash of addresses can also be used as keys for partitioning since we can assume keys are distributed randomly